cemac/rdm-skills/content/rdm-01-data-structure.md

 <ul>
 <li class="fragment fade-in">Treat your raw data as something that shouldn't be changed</li>
-<li class="fragment fade-in">Record any pre-processing steps required and store pre-processed data separately</li>
+<li class="fragment fade-in">Record any processing steps required and store processed data separately</li>
-<li class="fragment fade-in">Use scripts for pre-processing to aid reproducibility</li>
+<li class="fragment fade-in">Use scripts for processing data to aid reproducibility</li>
 </ul>

 #--